Helmsfeld/turing/README.md

 Remarks
 -------

-Reading the turing machine is not very robust, therefore some remakrs are in order.
+Reading the turing machine is not very robust, therefore some remarks are in order.

 * The transition table is not very readable, i know, sorry.
 * Comments can only occur directly before the transition table.